awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 ### FreeRTOS Bluetooth Low Energy Mobile SDK demo application<a name="ble-sdk-app"></a>

-The FreeRTOS Bluetooth Low Energy Mobile SDK demo application is located in the [Android SDK for FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-android-sdk) under `amazon-freertos-ble-android-sdk/app` and the [iOS SDK for FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-ios-sdk) under `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo`\.
+The FreeRTOS Bluetooth Low Energy Mobile SDK demo application is located on GitHub at [Android SDK for FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-android-sdk) under `amazon-freertos-ble-android-sdk/app` and the [iOS SDK for FreeRTOS Bluetooth Devices](https://github.com/aws/amazon-freertos-ble-ios-sdk) under `amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo`\.
 In this example, we use screenshots of the iOS version of the demo mobile application\.

 **Note**
 If you are using an iOS device, you need Xcode to build the demo mobile application\.
 If you are using an Android device, you can use Android Studio to build the demo mobile application\.